GINA 2025. Summary of the 2025 GINA Stratetegy Report

 New definition of asthma

-The term “variable expiratory flow limitation” caused confusion and has been replaced with “variable expiratory flow.”
+The authors replaced the term “variable expiratory flow limitation” with “variable expiratory flow” because the original term caused confusion.
 GINA indicates that in untreated asthma patients, lung function varies, so airflow limitation may be present at times and absent at others.
 The document clarifies that GINA has never intended to imply that airflow limitation must be present during diagnostic evaluation.

 Relevance of elevated FeNO

-In the “Review” section of the asthma management cycle chart, the indication to “Consider biomarkers” was added.
+The authors added the indication “Consider biomarkers” to the “Review” section of the asthma management cycle chart.
 GINA notes that FeNO suppression studies have shown that, in many patients, elevated FeNO levels are due to poor adherence to inhaled corticosteroid (ICS) treatment.
 Therefore, it is better to consider biomarkers after starting such treatment to assess adherence and inhalation technique.

 Population-based and personalized treatment decisions

-Population-based decisions are grounded in reliable group evidence and have been part of the GINA recommendations since 2014.
-For individual decisions, physicians are advised to consider phenotypic characteristics (including biomarkers), comorbidities, patient perspectives, and practical aspects.
+Since 2014, the GINA recommendations have grounded population-based decisions in reliable group evidence.
+For individual decisions, physicians should consider phenotypic characteristics (including biomarkers), comorbidities, patient perspectives, and practical aspects.

 Fenoterol is no longer recommended.
 New dosage for fluticasone furoate and for ICS-LABA combinations

-• Fenoterol has been added to the list of bronchodilators not recommended due to its high risk of causing adverse cardiovascular effects and asthma-related mortality.
+• The Guide added fenoterol to the list of bronchodilators not recommended due to its high risk of causing adverse cardiovascular effects and asthma-related mortality.

 • GINA 2025 maintains the two-track treatment strategy for adolescents and adults, prioritizing Track 1 with ICS-formoterol as the anti-inflammatory reliever medication (when available), since it reduces the risk of severe exacerbations, corticosteroid exposure, and urgent care needs compared to SABA (Short-Acting Beta 2-Agonist)-based regimens.